-“Often partnerships fail because each party did not clearly understand the other’s core objective,” Cohen told Business News Daily.
-"If you can’t clearly explain your goal, how can you expect someone else to help you achieve it?”
+“Often, partnerships fail because each party did not clearly understand the other’s core objective,” Cohen said.
+“If you can’t clearly explain your goal, how can you expect someone else to help you achieve it?”

-"You need to figure out what’s important to you before you start talking to vendors, and really figure out what they prioritize in terms of what they deliver to customers," Landers added.
+Landers agrees.
+“You need to figure out what’s important to you before you start talking to vendors, and really figure out what they prioritize in terms of what they deliver to customers.”

-“This allows you to approach them with a win-win solution," Cohen said.
+“This allows you to approach [the vendor] with a win-win solution,” he said.
 “Be prepared to explain your business model and objectives [too], as it is often assumed that each party already knows more than they do about the other party.”

-“The Internet puts so much information at your disposal, but the best research in small business is to get your foot on the ground,” Casaburi said.
+“The internet puts so much information at your disposal, but the best research in small business is to get your foot on the ground,” Casaburi said.
 “Talk to people who are doing what you’re doing, and start there.
-As long as you’re not [direct] competitors, others will often help you.”
+As long as you’re not competitors, others will often help you.”

-“If it’s a critical element that you’re going to outsource or [you want to] use a vendor to develop something that gives you competitive advantage, you may not always want to have the lowest-price provider,” Landers said.
-“If it’s a less-critical support [role], price is more of a factor.
+“If it’s a critical element that you’re going to outsource or [you want to] use a vendor to develop something that gives you a competitive advantage, you may not always want to have the lowest-price provider,” Landers said.
+“If it’s a less critical support [role], price is more of a factor.
 Understand where your value is.”